greenelab/xswap-manuscript/manuscript.md

 ### XSwap algorithm

 Hanhijärvi, et al. presented XSwap [@iKOIEzQ9], an algorithm for the randomization ("permutation") of unweighted networks (Figure {@fig:algo}A).
-The algorithm picks two existing edges at random, and if the edges constitute a valid swap, exchanges the targets between the edges (Figure {@tbl:xswap}).
+The algorithm picks two existing edges at random, and if the edges constitute a valid swap, exchanges the targets between the edges (Table {@tbl:xswap}).
 This process is repeated many times until the maximum number of steps has been reached.
 In general, the maximum number of steps should be chosen to be sufficiently large that the fraction of original edges retained in the permuted network is near its asymptotic value for a large number of steps.
+The asymptotic fraction of original edges retained in permutation depends on network density, and higher density networks require more swap attempts per edge to reach their asymptotic fraction (Figure {@fig:swap-percent}).

-To allow greater flexibility, we modified the algorithm by adding two parameters, "`allow_loops`", and "`allow_antiparallel`" that allow a greater variety of network types to be permuted (Figure {@fig:algo}B).
+To allow greater flexibility, we modified the original algorithm by adding two parameters, "`allow_loops`", and "`allow_antiparallel`" that allow a greater variety of network types to be permuted (Figure {@fig:algo}B).
 Specifically, two chosen edges constitute a valid swap if they preserve degree for all four involved nodes and do not violate the above condition options.
 The motivation for these generalizations is to make the permutation method applicable both to directed and undirected graphs, as well as to networks with different types of nodes, variously called multipartite, heterogeneous, or multimodal networks.